 In April 2012, the Company engaged its contract geologist, Carl A. Von Einsiedel, P.Geo., to undertake an initial work program on the phase one exploration program.
-As at November 30, 2012, a total of \$78,285 has been expended and further field work is not planned for 2012.
+As at February 28, 2013, a total of \$78,285 has been expended and further field work is not planned until we have received the report from Mr. von Einsiedel as to his 2012 field work program.
 Mr. Von Einsiedel is in the process of preparing and submitting his interim report on the property for consideration by the Company's directors and management.